Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 Houston vs. Auburn Betting Trends

+- Houston has compiled an 18-16-1 ATS record so far this year.

-- So far this season, 20 out of the Tigers' 33 games with an over/under have gone over the point total.
+- A total of 15 out of the Cougars' 35 games this season have gone over the point total.

+- Auburn has compiled a 16-16-1 record against the spread this year.

+- Tigers games have gone over the point total 20 out of 33 times this year.

 Houston Futures Odds